foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 2.3.9 - ?? =

+* Bugfix - ratio uses coma instead of dot for decimal numbers on some servers - breaking things
+* Bugfix - some PHP warnings

 = 2.3.8 - 2014/12/09 =

 * Feature - upgrade to latest core Flowplayer (5.5.2 you- fixed for HLS, Flash performance, Windows Phone 8.1)